 TAKING SHOWERS: Our hotel accommodations will have running water but quick showers are advisable to conserve water use.
 Shower pressure may be low and water temperature may be tepid or even cold.

 CLOTHING AND LAUNDRY: Loose fitting cotton or quick drying nylon work well in the tropics.
 Jeans add weight, take too long to dry out and are not recommended.
 Laundry is done by hand as needed by each participant.
-You may also plan on dropping off a few items to be laundered on Thursday (Day 6) as we arrive to The Hideaway on Eua Island and ready for pick up by Friday.
-You may also drop off laundry on Saturday (Day 8) for pick up by Monday afternoon.
+You may also plan on dropping off a few items to be laundered on Thursday (Day 6) as we arrive to The Hideaway on Eua Island and ready for pick up by Friday or Saturday.
+You may also drop off laundry on Saturday (Day 8) for pick up by Monday afternoon (Day 10).

 APPROPRIATE DRESS: For the most part, the dress code is causal throughout Tonga.
 However, on several occasions we will ask that you wear t-shirts with sleeves (no tank tops at these sites).
 If you plan to attend church on Sunday or the Tongan feast later that day, a skirt, sarong or dress is required.
 Please review the packing list for more details on what to bring.
 Most Tongans are devote Christians and attend church every Sunday.
 Guided activities are not permitted on Sunday but tourist are welcomed to join the Tongan's at church followed by a traditional feast that evening.
 By dressing appropriately, we are respecting the cultural norms of the Tongan people.
 Please follow all suggestions we offer on the packing list.